 Introduction

-She has also led two collaborative projects between Tallinn University and the University of Tartu.
-The first produced 101 technology-enhanced games for teaching the Estonian language in kindergartens (LapsEST), and the second developed a digital handbook supporting Estonian language teaching in early childhood education (AlusEST).
+She was the national project manager for the OECD's International Early Learning and Child Well-being Study (IELS), and led the development of digital assessment tool LAHE for assessing five-year-old children's skills.
+She led two collaborative projects between Tallinn University and the University of Tartu: the first produced 101 technology-enhanced games for kindergartens (LapsEST), and the second developed a digital handbook supporting Estonian language teaching in early childhood (AlusEST).